markuszoeller/markuszoeller.github.io/_sources/posts/2017/10/27/monitoring-prometheus.rst.txt

 Use Case
 ========

+One of the worst calls you can get as developer, is one from the user who complains that the service is slow or -- even worse -- doesn't respond anymore.
+A user should **never know before you**, that your service doesn't behave in its parameters anymore.

 Monitoring is a way of collecting and storing data (so called *metrics*) so that you can extrapolate a trend out of the historic view, to give